Dogwood Health Trust

 Executive Leadership

 Jack Cecil, Board Chair - President of Biltmore Farms.
-Cecil emphasizes the importance of the organization's "SMIRF" (social, moral, intellectual, relational, and financial assets) in supporting the region strategically.
+Cecil emphasises the importance of the organisation's "SMIRF" (social, moral, intellectual, relational, and financial assets) in supporting the region strategically.

 Janice Brumit, Founding Chair - Western North Carolina native who served as the founding chair of Dogwood's Board of Directors.